ansible/ansible/docs/docsite/rst/modules_support.rst

 Some examples of Curated modules are submitted by other companies or maintained by the community.
 Maintainers of these types of modules must watch for any issues reported or pull requests raised against the module.

-Core Committers will review all modules becoming Curated or updates to existing Curated modules.
+Core Committers will review all modules becoming Curated.
+Core Committers will review proposed changes to existing Curated modules once the community maintainers of the module have approved the changes.
 Core committers will also ensure that any issues that arise due to Ansible engine changes will be remediated.
 Also, it is strongly recommended (but not presently required) for these types of modules to have unit tests.

 These modules are currently shipped with Ansible, but might be shipped separately in the future.